programs

 Performative Media as Artistic Practice, Research, and Public Action

 This is a practice-based course that explores the intersection of the physical body and real-time audio-visual media.
-In a world where our sense of meaning is increasingly fragmented by a flood of digital content, this program reframes performance not as a spectacle, but as a vital form of public action and a tool for reconnection.
+In a world where our sense of meaning is increasingly fragmented by a flood of digital content, this program reframes performance not as a spectacle, but as a vital form of public action and a tool for reconnection with ourselves and others.
 By placing the human body at the center of immersive, real-time environments, we will investigate how we have shifted from "reading" the world to "sensing" it, and explore how we can reclaim agency in both digital and physical spaces.